AgileVentures/av-static-website/source/blog_articles/2017-07-11-av-website-review-part-five.html.markdown

   end
 ```

 Stepping through the code there made it look like the verification was failing - nothing else wrong.
 The `verify_recaptcha` method was returning false ...
-Not sure what's going wrong there and I have the sinking feeling that adding the captcha as I have may screw up the other signup methods.
+Not sure what's going wrong there and I have the sinking feeling that adding the captcha, as I have, may screw up the other signup methods.
 We'll see.
-First I just need proof positive that we can get it work at all ...
+First I just need proof positive that we can get it to work at all ...
 It may be that I just can't run it locally like this - I added the `localhost` domain to the domains associated with keys to run locally, but maybe there's more needed to run locally.
 I can see that there's a domain name verification setting in the reCaptcha settings:

 ![recaptcha settings](https://www.dropbox.com/s/53j9mi92omzrls9/Screenshot%202017-07-11%2010.04.42.png?dl=1)

-I'm just trying a re-start and another step through ... which seemed to work without any changes.
+I'm just trying a restart ... and another step through ... which seemed to work without any changes.
 Hmm, maybe the restart did it ...
 I also played with the layout to make it all look a little better:

 ![new layout](https://www.dropbox.com/s/la5kden3qy8zsb1/Screenshot%202017-07-11%2010.12.41.png?dl=1)

 which I assume didn't actually change things.
-Test again without the byebug ... and that works although I note I get two "signed up successfully messages" - tried to screen shot, but they fade out a little fast, would like to fix that.
+Test again without the byebug ... and that works, although I note I get two "signed up successfully messages" - tried to screen shot, but they fade out a little fast; would like to fix that.
 Also I get nicely redirected to the "Getting Started" page.
-Okay, well that's the spike - sure it breaks lots of things, but might as well push that up as a spike PR so see how it all runs on CI.
+Okay, well that's the spike - sure it breaks lots of things, but might as well push that up as a spike PR to see how it all runs on CI.
 Guess we'll need sandboxing ...?
 Look at that tomorrow.